ethannicholas/Frost/docs/overview.md

     var x:Int := 0, y:Int := 0

-Panda supports type interpolation, so you may omit the type declaration when a variable has an initial value:
+Frost supports type interpolation, so you may omit the type declaration when a variable has an initial value:

     var hello := "Hello, World!"